cshum/imagor/docs/docs/storage-gcloud.md

 A request for `/mysite-test/images/photo.jpg` will load `images/photo.jpg` from the `mysite-test` GCS bucket.
 The first path segment of the source image path is used as the bucket name and the remainder as the object key.

-For result storage, when a request includes transforms such as `unsafe/1600x0/.../mysite-test/images/photo.jpg`, imagor still derives the wildcard bucket from the original source image path (`mysite-test/images/photo.jpg`) while storing the processed result under the transformed result key.
+For result storage, imagor derives the wildcard bucket from the original source image path, even when the stored result key includes processing parameters.

 ## Docker Compose Example